 OVERVIEW: The family foundation of tech and investment billionaire Thomas Siebel gives in four main areas: the homeless and underprivileged, education and research, public health, and energy solutions.
-The core of the foundation is the Siebel Scholars program, which makes awards to graduate students in science and business and then recruits them to guide the foundation's future initiatives.
+The core of the foundation is the Siebel Scholars program, which awards graduate students in science and business and then recruits them to guide the foundation's future initiatives.

+First, Siebel Scholars makes grants to 12 pre-selected universities, which nominate their leading grad students in computer science, bioengineering, and business.
+The winners are chosen “based on outstanding academic performance and leadership,” and grantees “receive a $35,000 award toward their final year of studies.”
+The Scholars then join a consortium of academics meant to continue collaborating and further guide the foundation, including at a yearly conference.
+Some of Siebel’s funding priorities come from this collaboration.
 For example, a Siebel Scholars conference launched the Siebel Stem Cell Institute.
 Heavily backed by the foundation, SSI is a joint program between the University of California, Berkeley Stem Cell Center and the Stanford Institute for Stem Cell Biology and Regenerative Medicine.
 More information about the SSCI can be found in its annual report, available at the foundation’s web site.

 Other examples of work the foundation has funded include initiatives in computer science and data analysis for projects such as mapping the human genome or winning presidential elections.

-You can search a database of Siebel Scholars here.
+Grantseekers can search a database of Siebel Scholars here.
 Profiles include a brief bio and a synopsis of each scholar’s work.